mudgen/personal-diamonds/README.md

 ### What is a Diamond?

-First let's define what a diamond is: A diamond is a contract that implements the Diamond Standard.
+A diamond is a contract that implements the Diamond Standard.

 Information about diamonds and the Diamond Standard: